postmanlabs/postman-code-generators/codegens/curl/README.md

     * `requestTimeout` - Integer denoting time after which the request will bail out in milli-seconds
     * `multiLine` - Boolean denoting whether to output code snippet with multi line breaks
     * `longFormat` - Boolean denoting whether to use longform cURL options in snippet
-    * `shellType` - Enum denoting which type of shell curl will run in
+    * `shellType` - String denoting which type of shell curl will run in

 * `callback` - callback function with first parameter as error and second parameter as string for code snippet